South Carolina Alcohol Beverage License Attorneys

 - An allegation of bad moral character;

-- Evidence that the area surrounding the proposed location is already saturated/suitability of location or not a suitable location.
+- Evidence that the area surrounding the proposed premises location is already saturated/suitability of location or not a suitable location.

-Fighting Liquor License Fines or Revocations
+Fighting Administrative Liquor License Fines or Revocations in South Carolina

-Common Liquor License Violations include:
+Common SC Liquor License Violations for a bar, brewery, restaurant, or club may include:

-- Selling liquor during restricted hours
+- They were selling liquor during restricted hours.

 - Sale of liquor to underage individuals/sale of liquor to minors